 This post may include affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn a small commission from qualifying purchases.

-Traeger Smoked Pork Butt
+Traeger Smoked Pork Shoulder

 We’ve had a really weird start to summer here in Colorado and it hasn’t quite felt like summer BBQ season yet.